Microsoft-TrainingKits/HOL-HTMLAppAndMobileServices/HOL.md

 	_TodoItems Table Data_

 	>**Note:** Mobile Services simplifies the process of storing data in a SQL Database.
 By default, you don’t need to predefine the schema of tables in your database.
 Mobile Services automatically adds columns to a table based on the data you insert.
 To change this dynamic schema behavior, use the Dynamic Schema setting on the Configure tab.
-It is recommeded that you disable dynamic schema support before publicly releasing your app.
+It is recommended that you disable dynamic schema support before publicly releasing your app.
 	>
 	> ![dynamic schema](Images/dynamic-schema.png?raw=true "dynamic schema")